wemlaztdj/VBA-challenge/README.md

 Open File->import File then open VBA-challenge.bas

+Multiple_year_stock_data.xlsx is the data set.

-alphabetical_testing.xlsx is the data set.
+alphabetical_testing.xlsx is the test data set.

 alphabetical_testing.xlsm is the backup with my code.